NwachukwuSarah/CLEANING-INCONSISTENCIES-IN-HEALTHCARE-DATASET-USING-PYTHON/README.md

 DATASET DESCRIPTION:

 The dataset is part of a synthetically generated healthcare dataset and It contains a lot of dirt that needs to be cleaned.
+You can check out how dirty the data was before cleaning with the healthcare_dataset(Dirty).csv, check out the process of cleaning the data with the .ipynb file and check out the results fo the cleaning with healthcare_dataset(Cleaned).csv

 PROJECT GOAL: